 What would you do with nearly $1.4 million of New York State funding?

 At the June 3 Common Council meeting, Director of Planning Carol Samol presented her wishlist for the 2024 New York State (NYS) Consolidated Funding Application, which allows municipalities to gain access to multiple state funding resources with one application.
-Samol discussed the Paramount Theatre (heating and cooling system renovations), Fleischmann Pier (dredging feasibility study), and Depew Park (renovations) projects.
+Samol discussed the Paramount Theater (heating and cooling system renovations), Fleischmann Pier (dredging feasibility study), and Depew Park (renovations) projects.

 Also on June 3, Chief of Police Leo Dylewski informed the council that Senator Pete Harckham awarded the city a $100,000 grant for upgrades to the police department locker rooms.
 On June 10, the chief said that the police department received about $315K in grants from the state’s Division of Criminal Justice Services for the development and purchase of law enforcement technological equipment.